bentalcode/Projects/DevEnvironment/DataCommand/DataAggregationDesign.md

 comparing objects, Comparators, DestructorHandler for registering objects for invoking their destructors automatically after usage and etc.

-The code is defined at: DevEnvironment\Base
+The code is defined at:
+DevEnvironment/Base

 Testing:
 --------